Crockpot Oatmeal (Steel Cut Oats)

 Make-Ahead Ideas

-You can easily double the recipe.
-It’s a great make ahead recipe because the oatmeal is really good reheated the next few mornings.
+Crockpot oatmeal is a great make ahead recipe because the oatmeal is really good reheated the next few mornings.
+Double the recipe if you like.

 You may like this idea: For serving size portions, freeze the cooked oatmeal in muffin tins sprayed lightly with cooking spray or greased (silicone muffin tins work great for this).
 Once it’s frozen, pop it out of the tins and put the disks into freezer bags.
 To reheat, put one into a microwave safe bowl and heat for 1-2 minutes.
 Bingo, breakfast is ready!

-Uncooked oats should be kept in an airtight container in a cool dark place.
-For longer storage, keep oats in the refrigerator or freezer.
+How to store uncooked oats: Oats should be kept in an airtight container in a cool dark place.
+They’ll keep for at least 12 months or even longer.

 Rather Have Oatmeal Cookies?